po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/10-Stu_Demo_Dynamic/README.md

 ## Acceptance Criteria

-  * It's done when I click the "Click Me" button, and a list of five GitHub users appears underneath on the page.
+  * It's done when I press the "Click Me" button, and a list of five GitHub users appears underneath on the page.

   * It's done when each user includes their login name and a URL to their GitHub profile.